beemobot/docs.beemo.gg/index.md

 Adding Beemo to your server is super simple!

 1. [Invite Beemo to your server](https://beemo.gg/invite)!
-Beemo will not function if it is denied the `Ban Members` permission, but do note that all of the permissions being requested are there for the purposes of logging and antispam improvements.
+Beemo will not function if it is denied the `Ban Members` permission, but do note that all of the permissions being requested are there for logging and antispam improvements.

 2. Move Beemo's highest role above regular server members so that it can ban regular members.

 3. <a id="actionlog"></a>(Optional) Set up an action log for antispam with `/banpool actionlog #channel`

 And you should be done!
 Beemo is now automatically checking and banning any userbot raids that it detects.
-The algorithm is not configurable because it is designed to work dynamically, but in the future you will be able to disable/enable the antispam via a command.
+The algorithm is not configurable because it is designed to work dynamically, but in the future, you will be able to disable/enable the antispam via a command.

 **NOTE**: Beemo will only post logs to the [specified channel](#actionlog) when a raid is detected against your server.
 If you have followed the directions above, Beemo is already passively protecting your server with no other configuration required (or available).
 Beemo is a quiet bot so remember that "no news is good news."